torqueforge/poodgate-2016/outline.md

 * if you feel resistance, just write it down.
 Make a TODO list.
 Then you can go back to it.
 * How to choose which difference to pick?
 (The smallest one, the easiest one, the left-most one)

+Write the stuff about
+  is it open
+  do you know how to make it open fix the egregious sin

+This may loop for a while

 # DAY 2